 Along with tech, media and telecom companies, professional services firms have made the highest investments and realized the highest returns.
 In the UK legal services sector alone, AI and automation are expected to accelerate productivity to almost twice its current rate by 2038, with large firms benefiting the most.

 Chatbots are making headway in the professional services industry as well.
 These useful tools enhance the customer experience and pre-qualify leads by directing inquiries to relevant information in real-time.
 Firms can then use that information to fuel personalized follow-up conversations.

 One example is Parker, an Australian law firm chatbot developed to give basic answers to questions before directing prospects to three fixed-price legal advice packages.
 The chatbot was responsible for selling $15,000 of different types of advice in its first 24 hours.

 Tech Adoption is Accelerating

-Professional services providers are often cited as slow adopters of technology, but this is changing as increased competition continues to be one of the most significant business pressures.
+Professional services providers are often cited as slow technology adopters, but this is changing as competition adds to business pressure.
 However, investment in a shiny new tool, whether it is AI-powered or not, is not enough.
-Companies need to understand the business case and formulate robust strategies to take advantage of the opportunity.
+Companies must understand the business case and formulate robust strategies to take advantage of the opportunity.